Legally reviewed by:

 Check the Scene for Any Injured People

 After you have pulled over and called for help, you should check the scene for any injured people.
 While it is important to check the obvious places, such as the passenger seats, it is also important to check around the car.
 If any of the passengers weren’t wearing a seatbelt, they might have been ejected from their vehicle.
 Check any tall grass or bushes around the accident scene for injured persons.
+Seeking legal assistance can also help you understand your rights and protections as a witness.

-Put Your Emergency Lights On
+Put Your Hazard Lights On

+If you or someone you know has been injured in a California car accident, it is important to seek legal action.
 If your car has emergency lights, you should turn them on.
 Often, cars approaching an accident scene don’t adjust their speed accordingly, which can cause additional accidents to occur.
 Putting your emergency lights on can help signal to other drivers that they should slow down, preventing additional accidents from happening.

-Consult a California Personal Injury Lawyer
+Consult a California Personal Injury Lawyer at Setareh Law

 If you or someone you know has been injured in a car accident, it is important to seek legal action.
 In some cases, reporting your accident to your insurance company doesn’t result in the outcome you deserve.
 In these cases, it is best to consult with a lawyer to ensure you receive appropriate financial compensation from the at-fault party.